 We launched sustainable canned tuna standards requiring all canned tuna on our grocery shelves to be certified or rated for sustainability, caught one-by-one and traceable to the boats.

-Today: Our canned tuna standards also apply to our Prepared Foods department.
+Today: Our canned tuna standards also apply to our Prepared Foods department, and all canned seafood in our Grocery department must meet our Seafood department standards.

 2021: On Forefront of Regenerative Ag